logicly-au/strategicdata.com.au/about/index.md

 scanning, analysis, reporting, and bulk data processing.
-We have evolved along with the evolution of technology and changing customer requirements and nowadays we specialise in the delivery of data driven web solutions with a strong focus on usability and accessability.
+We have evolved along with the evolution of technology and changing customer requirements and nowadays we specialise in the delivery of data driven web solutions with a strong focus on usability and accessibility.
 We consult with clients to identify data issues, scope solutions and deliver achievable roadmaps that position for future data opportunities and growth.
 We host, support, maintain and adapt the systems we develop.